arminneuhauser/travelblog/README.md

 - [x] praise JAM, Nuxt.js, Netlify and Storyblok https://www.solmates.at/blog/wie-solmates-at-entstanden-ist
 - [ ] add Google Map with the travel route
 - [ ] improve page speed even more
+- [ ] make PWA offline ready
+- [ ] infinite loading of blog posts on home page
+- [ ] add different sections of posts filtered by f.e. category on home page
+- [ ] refactor and cleanup code 😅